DocDoWell/DijkstrasAlgorithm/README.md

 # ShortestPathAlgorithms

-1. An implementation of Dijkstras Algorithm in Java with Priority Queue
+1. An implementation of Dijkstras Algorithm in Java with Priority Queue.
+2. An implementation of BellmanFord Algorithm in Java.